 San Diego, known as "America's finest city", is situated in the state of California.
 The city is famous for its pleasant weather and extensive white-sand beaches.
 San Diego has something to offer to everyone visiting and is full of opportunities.
 Many snowbirds like to come here as San Diego is an ideal place for a second home with its year-round friendly climate and lively atmosphere.

 San Diego is the perfect destination to spend your winter.
-The climate during the winter is perfect for all types of activities, from spending your time at the beach, visiting museums, parks, monuments or the zoo.
+The climate during the winter is perfect for all types of activities, from spending your time at the beach, to visiting museums, parks, monuments, or the zoo.
 The winter season is somewhat quieter than the summer (high season) so you can enjoy all the locations and activities with slightly fewer tourists.

 For more climate information visit Meteoblue